 There are just too many pros and cons, but for first time travellers who plan to move around without a serious reason to need a computer - leave it at home.
 Alternately if you know the destination you are going has Wi-Fi spots and you are tending to stay in one or a few spots and would really benefit from having your PC with you then okay.

 Last words, tread with care, a laptop is seriously removed from being an essential item.
-Equally there are many much better alternatives which, can be considered such as a tablet (ipad) or decent phone (see below).
+There are often much better (and lighter) alternatives which, can be considered such as a tablet (ipad) or decent smart phone.

 It's very important to note here that generally speaking if you use a mobile phone abroad (SMS aside) as you would at home you are going to have a huge shock when you get the bill.
 Buying local SIM and/or international SIMs plus other methods to keep cost down are covered in the 'stay in touch' section of the 'On the Road' page.